In this article

 Clear aligners are thin, plastic trays formed specifically for your teeth.
 You wear each aligner for up to 3 weeks; this moves the teeth a fraction of a millimeter at a time.
 Many people, especially adults, prefer clear aligners to fix crooked teeth because they are removable and nearly invisible.

 Retainers keep teeth in place after orthodontic treatment (braces) is complete.
 Since jawbones are living and changing tissues, retainers are necessary to ensure teeth stay straight.
 There are also permanent options available.

-Repositioning the temporomandibular joint, which opens and closes the mouth, incorporates the use of splints (jaw repositioning appliances).
-They are used to stabilize the relationship between teeth and joints, while also eliminating occlusal interferences.
+Repositioning the temporomandibular joint, which opens and closes the mouth, incorporates splints (jaw repositioning appliances).
+Splints stabilize the connection between teeth and joints.

-Depending on an individual’s insurance plan, some orthodontic treatment may be covered.
-Insurance carriers, such as Delta Dental and Humana, offer discounts for braces, Invisalign, and retainers depending on the plan you choose.
-If a patient has orthodontic benefits, then their dental insurance will pay the same amount for Invisalign or other aligner therapy as it would pay for braces.
-Check with your provider to determine the best options.
+If you have orthodontic benefits, your dental insurance will pay the same amount for Invisalign or other aligner therapy as it would for braces.
+However, you should check with your provider to determine the best option for your specific situation.

 Malocclusion is commonly caused by genetics.
 Most people aren’t born with straight teeth.

 Differences in teeth and jaw size cause crowded teeth, gaps, and an incorrect bite.
 There may not be enough room for both to grow properly.

 Orthodontics is a dental specialty that treats misaligned teeth and bad bites.
 It uses orthodontic appliances to realign crooked teeth, reposition your jaw, and correct uneven spacing.